mathehertogh/talktex/README.md

 While under heavy development, we have a few installation instructions ready:

 ## Linux
-1. Install fles and bison using
+1. Install flex and bison using
 ```bash
 sudo apt-get install flex bison
 ```